-After this Official Plan is adopted and finalized pursuant to the Planning Act, Nno public work shall be undertaken and, except as provided for under the Planning Act, no By-Law shall be passed for any purpose that does not conform to the Plan.
+No public work shall be undertaken and, except as provided for under the Planning Act, no By-Law shall be passed for any purpose that does not conform to the Plan.

 1.2 Basis of the Plan

 While it is recognized that both the Province of Ontario and the County of Lambton have planning policies establishing the general planning policy context for growth and development at a Provincial and County scale, more detailed policies are necessary to reflect local circumstances, and long term goals and aspirations.